deelipvenkat/spotify_recommender_system/README.md

 # Spotify Music Recommender System
 ### OBJECTIVE
+We are going to build a music recommender system using spotify dataset & deploy it in a

 ### ABOUT THE DATASET

 ### TECHNOLOGY STACK USED
+I have built this project in jupyter notebook(python3.7).
+Spotipy library was used for connecting to spotify api & access user data.
+Oauth library was used for creating a sign in page for our web app using spotify credentials for authorizing client & generating session token.
+Python flask web framework was used for building the application.
+The application was deployed in AWS Elastic BeanStalk.

+To install all the dependencies for this project, download the requirements.txt file & run the below command line in the terminal.
 ```
 pip install -r requirements.txt
 ```